-- 2. There must be written permission from the parent or guardian requesting that the district comply with the health care provider's orders for drug administration at school. - 3.
+- 2. Parent must complete the Authorization For Medication Administration requesting that the district comply with the health care provider's orders for drug administration at school and sign the medication into the office. - 3.
 The district shall provide a locked cabinet for the storage of medication. - 4.
 Over-the-counter medications will only be administered if medication is provided in the original container along with a written request from the parent/guardian with the information from items a through e (see above).
 This request must be signed and dated by the parent/guardian. - 5.
-All prescription medication brought to school must be in a container appropriately labeled by the pharmacy or health care provider and turned in to the office. - 6.
+All prescription medication should be brought to school by an adult and must be in a container appropriately labeled by the pharmacy or health care provider and turned in to the office. - 6.
 The medical assistant shall see that at least one other staff member is trained in the procedure for medication administration.
 This person shall have the responsibility on the days or times that the school health assistant is not available.